Most Requested Forms

 If you believe a building permit is not required you should seek written confirmation from a building surveyor prior to commencing any works.
 Please note substantial penalties apply to persons undertaking building work without a permit.

-The Building Act 2000, the Building Regulations 2004 and Plumbing Regulations 2004 regulate building and plumbing work in Tasmania.
+The Building Act 2000, the Building Regulations 2004 and the Plumbing Regulations 2004 regulate building and plumbing work in Tasmania.
 These laws and codes apply to everyone who undertakes building and plumbing work.

 Workplace Standards Tasmania (Department of Justice) provides an introduction into the regulation of building and plumbing work in Tasmania.
 Further information is available at www.workplacestandards.tas.gov.au/home.